lalitha145/AI_DataPilot/README.md

 ## Future improvements

 DataPilot already answers questions from uploaded spreadsheets.
-These are the next steps to make it faster, safer, and easier for everyone — written in plain English.
+These are the next steps to make it faster, safer, and easier for everyone .

 ### Make answers more trustworthy
 - Use a paid AI model so the app is less likely to slow down or fail when many people use it
-- Add extra tests that replay the same questions on sample files, so a code change cannot silently give a wrong number
-- When two files are combined, show how they were joined and let the user confirm before running
-- If a result is cut short (too many rows), tell the user clearly instead of hiding it

 ### Keep data safe
 - Keep each user's uploaded files private to their own session